MaralGS/Easing-and-Splines-for-UI-Animations/docs/index.md

 - Linear Spline: is a continuous function defined by linear polynomials, which essentially means that is a continuous set of straight lines.

 - B-Spline (Basic Spline): it's a spline defined as a linear combination of control points that has a minimal support given a degree, smoothness and domain.
 This spline is commonly used because it allows to express any spline of a certain degree by a linear combination of B-Splines of that degree.
-The term B-Spline was defined by Isaac Jacob Schoenberg.ç
+The term B-Spline was defined by Isaac Jacob Schoenberg.
 -

 - NURBS (Non-uniform rational B-Spline): is a mathematical model commonly used in computer graphics for generating and representing curves and surfaces.
 It is a type of B-spline that offers great flexibility and precision for handling both analytic (in mathematical form) and modeled shapes.